xind14/reading-notes/code-301/Class05.md

 This [article](https://www.benlinders.com/2013/which-questions-do-you-ask-in-retrospectives/) gives a nice overview to the role of retrospectives.

 1. What went well, that I might forget if I don’t write down?
+    - I liked having everything made for me in lab.
+But I'm not use to changing someone elses work and it took a while to figure out where everything was.

 2. What did I learn today?
+    - I learned that websites are way more complicated than I thought.
+There's just so many files and it's hard to tell where everything is linked to.

 3. What should I do differently next time?
+    - I should quickly ask a peer for directions because I couldn't figure where to edit my information until I asked.

 4. What still puzzles me, or what do I need to learn more about?
+    - How CSS in react works.
+Its so confusing.

 5. Thinking about each of your assignments for the day, reflect on:
    - Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
    - Do not get bogged down in written analysis; instead, focus on capturing the moment with an eye toward how your observations can guide you toward future productivity.
+   - Yes I finished the assignments.
+I will play with the profile this weekend.

+## Instructor 1-on-1 Meeting

+### Reflection

+1. What are your goals while taking this course?
+    - To learn something new and hopefully solidify my understanding of previous classes.
+1. Are there any areas of concern, questions about the course or adjustments we might consider?
+    - It still doesn't feel like it's taught well.
+Things seem to be more unclear then last class and even last class was unclear when going through it.
+1. What professional proficiency would you consider to be your top strength?
+    - Dependency and reliability.
+I submit my work and it does meet requirements.
+1. What areas of professional competency would you like to improve?
+    - Networking still.
+I have social anxiety and this career honestly has so much networking so that sucks for me but I know I need the practice.

 ## ## Career 5 - Partner Power Hour: Report 1